 - Big and heavy means that the Buffalo really can go „off road“ which most small and light prams cannot.
 The big wheels do not get clogged by leaves in Autumn and the baby is not getting jiggled about as much

-- I’m going to give you a huge confession here and say that I bought my Bugaboo Buffalo second hand!
-Since the lady found herself not using her bug when maternity leave was over she sold it to me.
+- They really hold their value!
+I bought mine second hand.
 It was in great condition and meant that I could buy extra accessories to stave off pram boredom.
 You can find used Buffalos on Gumtree.

-- Ok the carry cot hanging around is a pain in the behind, but when you take out the plastic rods it does fold down.
+- When you take out the plastic rods on the carrycot it does fold down.
 Some people sell the carry cot or seat when they are not using it but I want to keep mine as the whole package.

 - The baby does not lie flat in the seat, but she is so cuddled into her sport seat that she is comfortable as she is.
 IF she sleeps then I just tilt her back and she seems comfortable to me.